 Their disabilities may include vision, hearing, speech, and learning impairments.
 WCAG standards make the web more accessible for disabled persons.
 Each of the following website accessibility criteria provided here is quantifiable.
 Success levels are A, AA, and AAA.
 Level AAA has the hardest criteria, while Level A has the simplest.
 Learn and follow these rules to make websites accessible to disabled persons.

+The first component in any web accessibility checklist is to offer substitutes for non-text content.
 Visually challenged people need written explanations for non-text information.
-This may include emoticons, CAPTCHAs, and ASCII art, but usually includes everything visible.
+This may include emoticons, CAPTCHAs, and ASCII art on your website.

 Give Viewers a Variety of Ways to Access Media Information

 Recordings of sound and moving images fall under the category of time-based media.
 Given that it’s likely that your website’s audio and video were recorded in advance, you should submit them using other file formats.
 Incorporating these formats onto your site will make it accessible to people who may have difficulties reading standard text or seeing images.

 If your website has multimedia, provide transcripts for audio content.
 Transcribing audio content is the most common practice for providing information in different formats.
 A full record of speech describing any other relevant audio in the tape (such as music or sound effects) should be included in the transcript.